grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "OK.
 Cassandra, remember I mentioned 'active' sonar during your training session?
 I am going to use that now.
 Follow what I do."
 He powered up the active sonar unit.
 "Passive sonar is like listening quietly in a dark room to figure out where other people might be standing.
 Active sonar is like quickly turning a bright light on and then off again to see where people are standing.
 The principles behind it are much more sophisticated than passive.
 But it is easy enough to operate."
 He set the direction indicator to point towards the contact.
 "Push the PING button Cassandra."

-[//]: # (----- EDITED TO HERE -----)
-[//]: # (2k words from last EDIT point)

 She held her small finger out flat, so as not to let the long fingernail on it get in the way, and crushed the button home.
-Even without the sonar headsets they could hear the ping echo through the hull and off into the water.
+Even without the sonar headsets they could hear the smooth round ringing sound of the ping echo through the hull and spread out into the water around them.
 A few seconds later the active unit calculated and displayed the range and direction to the contact.

-[//]: # (According to line 175 in second round notes: make sure you describe the SOUND of active radar as a 'ping' -- and maybe give a description of the sound as well.)

-"The active sonar figures out very precisely where your contact is by calculating how long it takes for that ping sound to bounce back from the target."
-Hemi said, pointing to the readout on the active sonar unit.
+"The active sonar figures out very precisely where your contact is by calculating how long it takes for that ping sound to bounce back from the target," Hemi said, pointing to the readout on the active sonar unit.
 "That is very useful if you have to do something like aim and fire a torpedo.
 But since the _Prospect_ does not have torpedoes, we do not often have reason to use it."

-"The active ping also tells the target exactly where _we_ are."
-Added Percy.
-"Normally, we would not want to fucking do that -- never use the active sonar without an explicit instruction from me or Hemi -- but assuming this contact _is_ Shakes..." she looked at Hemi, "then we just deliberately let them know exactly where the fuck we are by hitting them with that active ping."
+"The active ping also tells the target exactly where _we_ are." added Percy.
+"Normally, we would not want to fucking do that -- never use the active sonar without an explicit instruction from me or Hemi -- but assuming this contact _is_ Shakes..." she looked at Hemi, "then we just deliberately let them know exactly where we are by hitting them with that active ping."

 "We shall see what the contact does now," said Hemi, putting the sonar headset back on.

 Within a minute of the _Prospect's_ ping, the contact went silent.

 "They're gone?"
-Asked Cassandra, still listening to the other headset.
+Cassandra asked, still listening to the other headset.

-"They have shut down their engine."
-Hemi said.
-"Which does not tell us anything."
+"They have shut down their engine," Hemi said, "which does not tell us anything."

 "Well how the fuck were they supposed to respond?"
 Percy asked Hemi.

-"Can he just ping us back?"
-Asked Cassandra.
+"Can he just ping us back?" asked Cassandra.

 "I am not sure the _Gnat_ has an active sonar system like that," said Hemi.
 "We could ping them again?
 It would let them know we are not going anywhere."
 He looked over at Percy.

 "And then what?
-What's the full fuckin' plan here Hemi?"
-She asked.
+What's the full fuckin' plan here Hemi?" she asked.

 "Well, without surfacing, I think we wait until he moves into ship-to-ship range.
 Then we can confirm it is Shakes over ship-to-ship radio."

 "A quarter of a nautical mile?
 If it's someone who wants to do unpleasant things to us instead of Shakes, that's awfully fucking close."

-"If they want to do unpleasant things, they are likely to begin them long before they are in ship-to-ship range," said Hemi.
+"If they want to do unpleasant things, they are likely to begin long before reaching ship-to-ship range," said Hemi.
 "I advise we ping them again.
 If the contact does anything that seems suspicious, we will move off from this spot -- quietly."

 "...Alright," said Percy.
-"Fucking ping them again.
-What the fuck do I care, it's just my boat and all our fuckin' lives."
+"Ping them again.
+What do I care, it's just my boat and all our fuckin' lives."

 Hemi caught Cassandra's eye and pointed to the PING button.
 She reached out and pressed it again.
 Another resonant ping left the _Prospect_ and soared through the water.
 The range and direction displayed on the active sonar unit.